63 Goldstone Crescent

 Seminars on mediation law and practice

 Tony Allen is an acknowledged expert in the field of mediation law and and its place within civil law and procedure.
-His book Mediation Law and Civil Practice was published by Bloomsbury Professional: in 2013, and he also co-authored The ADR Practice Guide: Commercial Dispiute Resolution with Karl Mackie, David Miles and Bill Marsh (Tottel: 2007), two of the standard texts on this topic.
-He has also written frequently for the legal press and has had many articles published on the CEDR website, for which he devised the EDR Law Library of reported cases relevant to mediation.
+His book Mediation Law and Civil Practice was published by Bloomsbury Professional: in 2013, and its second edition appeared in November 2018.
+His book Mediating clinical disputes, a wide-ranging survey of mediation in a clinical sector in which his experience is second to none, was published by Bloomsbury Professional in 2018.
+He also co-authored The ADR Practice Guide: Commercial Dispute Resolution with Karl Mackie, David Miles and Bill Marsh (Tottel: 2007).
+He was a member of the Civil Justice Council Working Group which produced the CJC Report ADR and CIvil Justice in 2018.
+He has also written frequently for the legal press and has had many articles published on the CEDR website.
 His writing, coupled with his long experience of mediation practice, qualifies him to deliver seminars tailored to the needs of law firms, Law Societies, barristers’ chambers, insurance and other commercial companies and local and central government departments on mediation and related topics.
 He has been delivering such seminars for nearly twenty years.
-He has delivered seminars to University Law Departments in Cambridge, UCL, Imperial College, LSE, Birkbeck College and Westminster.
-He has been a lead member of CEDR's Training Faculty since 1998, during which time he has trained a huge range of professionals in mediation skills.
+He has delivered seminars to University Law Departments in Cambridge, UCL, Imperial College, LSE, Birkbeck College, Leicester and Westminster.
+He has been a lead member of CEDR's Training Faculty since 1998, during which time he has trained a huge range of professionals in mediation skills all around the world.

-Heather Allen, who is the current Head of CEDR's internationally renowned Training Faculty,. has spoken at many seminars to law firms and mediation conferences about the uses of mediation, its practical application and ways of running mediations effectively as mediators and party representatives, as well as being in demand internationally as a leading trainer of mediators across Europe, Afica, Asia and America.
+Heather Allen, who was until 2018 the Head of CEDR's internationally renowned Training Faculty for 14 years, has spoken at many seminars to law firms and mediation conferences about the uses of mediation, its practical application and ways of running mediations effectively as mediators and party representatives, as well as being in demand internationally as a leading trainer of mediators across Europe, Africa, Asia and America.
+She was also an elected member of the board of the Civil Mediation Council for 12 years.